Table of Contents

 1. Download a Florida Medical Power of Attorney Sample

-2. The Basics: What is a Florida Medical Power of Attorney Form?
+2. What is a Florida Medical Power of Attorney Form?

 Often referred to in Florida as a designation of health care surrogate, a medical power of attorney is a written document that grants a surrogate the power to make medical decisions on your behalf–if you become incapacitated and unable to do so.
 This person is responsible for ensuring that you consistently receive the level of care you desire.